SSonwane26/MeriSKILL_Journey/README.md

 1. Revenue: The total revenue is $34.49 million.

-2. Total Orders: There are a total of 185,950 orders.
+1. Total Orders: There are a total of 185,950 orders.

-3. Total Unique Products: There are 19 unique products in the dataset.
+1. Total Unique Products: There are 19 unique products in the dataset.

-4. Most Sales Months: The months of October, November, and December have the highest sales, with Quarter Four being a high sales quarter, likely due to festivals and vacation seasons.
+1. Most Sales Months: The months of October, November, and December have the highest sales, with Quarter Four being a high sales quarter, likely due to festivals and vacation seasons.

-5. Weekly Sales: Weeks 39 to 53 of the year show higher sales.
+1. Weekly Sales: Weeks 39 to 53 of the year show higher sales.

-6. Regional Revenue: San Francisco contributes the most revenue, followed by Los Angeles (LA) and New York (NY).
+1. Regional Revenue: San Francisco contributes the most revenue, followed by Los Angeles (LA) and New York (NY).

-7. Top Products by Sales: The top-selling products are MacBook, iPhone, and ThinkPad.
+1. Top Products by Sales: The top-selling products are MacBook, iPhone, and ThinkPad.

-8. Slicer Example: Using slicers, you can see that in the Austin region, the total revenue in the month of April is $0.17 million.
+1. Slicer Example: Using slicers, you can see that in the Austin region, the total revenue in the month of April is $0.17 million.

 These insights provide a clear understanding of the sales performance and trends in the dataset, allowing for informed decision-making and further analysis.

 We have successfully completed our first project, gaining valuable insights into the workings of the sales industry and how past data can be used to predict future sales.
 Additionally, we have acquired the skill of designing attractive and informative dashboards.

 ### Project Two
+After completing Project 1, our next step is Project 2, focusing on diabetes analysis.

 DIABETES ANALYSIS [DASHBOARD](https://github.com/SSonwane26/MeriSKILL_Journey/blob/main/Project2.png)

 **About Dataset:**

 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective is to predict based on diagnostic measurements whether a patient has diabetes.
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.

--bPregnancies: Number of times pregnant
+- Pregnancies: Number of times pregnant
 - Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
 - BloodPressure: Diastolic blood pressure (mm Hg)
 - SkinThickness: Triceps skin fold thickness (mm)